-12.11 TEXAS (Revised January 2024)
+12.11 Texas (Revised March 2024)

 - INBS is currently acceptable - ENBS is not acceptable - If the borrower(s) counseling is completed outside 180 days at the time of closing, re-counseling is required, and the borrower(s) are required to wait a minimum of 5 days after the re-counseling was completed in order to close. - Confirm the T-19 endorsement is being issued with no survey related exception at the close of escrow for all SFR's, PUD's and Manufactured Homes.
-Please note: Title may require a T-47 affidavit to provide a T-19 endorsement with no survey related exception. - Important Notice to Borrower(s) mandatory 12 calendar day waiting period between date the disclosure is signed by all borrowers and the date of closing. - Review of the Title and closing package are required by an Attorney that is licensed in the state of Texas - Can close a property in a Trust provided the title companies specific requirements are met. - T-30 endorsement must be issued.
+Please note: Title may require a T-47 affidavit to provide a T-19 endorsement with no survey related exception. - Important Notice to Borrower(s) must be signed by all borrowers and the loan officer at the time of application.
+Mandatory 12 calendar day waiting period between date the disclosure is signed by all and the date of closing. - Review of the Title and closing package are required by an Attorney that is licensed in the state of Texas - Can close a property in a Trust provided the title companies specific requirements are met. - T-30 endorsement must be issued.

-12.12 UTAH
+12.12 Utah

-- The state of Utah requires that we provide the borrower(s) with a commitment letter - There is a 5-day cooling off period from the date that the borrower(s) execute the commitment letter - At the time of loan approval, the Underwriter is to provide the following disclosure that must be provided to the borrower: - o The Reverse Mortgage Commitment - Note: These are available in the UW package in Reverse Vision or Quantum Reverse.
+- The state of Utah requires that we provide the borrower(s) with a commitment letter - There is a 5-day cooling off period from the date that the borrower(s) execute the commitment letter - At the time of loan approval, the Underwriter is to provide the following disclosure that must be provided to the borrower: - \circ The Reverse Mortgage Commitment - > Note: These are available in the UW package in Reverse Vision or Quantum Reverse.
 The Processor will be responsible for sending these out to the borrower when the loan is approved.

-12.13 VERMONT
+12.13 Vermont